 How to Evaluate, Score and Rank CRM Software Demos

 - Vendor led demos often focus on what's cool but not relevant.
 They are entertaining but not helpful in making an informed and objective assessment.
-Software demo scripts ensure that demos focus on what is most important and create consistency for an apples-to-apples CRM comparison.
+Software demo scripts ensure that demos focus on what is most important and create consistency for an apples-to-apples comparison.

-The demo shifts your Customer Relationship Management (CRM) evaluation from identifying what capabilities exist to seeing how they are delivered.
+The demo shifts your Customer Relationship Management evaluation from identifying what capabilities exist to seeing how they are delivered.

 The CRM software demo provides a visual verification for how the technology accommodates your most important requirements.
 It also validates several measures that just cannot be validated any other way, such as ease of use, a clean and simple user interface and a rewarding user experience.

 - Short list to 2 or 3 vendors.
 It's better to go deep with fewer solutions than broad with many.
 Presentations are long and detailed so more than 3 demos tends to blur memories.
 Good salespeople help their clients solve problems.
-So, provide the vendors a background document on the company and CRM evaluation project.
+So, provide the vendors a background document on the company and evaluation project.
 Offer vendors time before the demo to understand the business, what's important and what problems need to be solved.
 Also share your decision criteria.
 There is no reason to keep it a secret, and being transparent with the vendors will allow them to be more responsive.

 - Use a scorecard.
-All CRM demos should be immediately scored after the presentation while memory is still fresh.
+All demos should be immediately scored after the presentation while memory is still fresh.
 Not all items are equal in importance so demo script items should be weighted.
 Some companies weight with a 1 to 10 score while others simplify by designating each item as a 'must-have' or 'nice to have.'
 If you choose this later method, don't make everything must-have.
 All constituents should be included in scoring.
 That means users, managers, executives, IT professionals and anyone else who is a user or beneficiary of the new system.
 Scores can then be consolidated and displayed in a side-by-side comparison.

 - Conduct a post-demo brief.
 A facilitator should lead a post-demo collaboration exercise.
 It's amazing how the observations of others may have picked up things you missed and can influence group opinion.
 The first goal of this meeting is to develop a consensus for each major evaluation area, or to note the differences where there isn't consensus.
 The second goal is to confirm application gaps.
 Every quality demo uncovers gaps but quite often you can work with the vendor to identify work-arounds, creative configurations, third-party products, or software customization as a last alternative.
 The post-demo brief should solidify the team's conclusions and any concerns in a document with enough detail to be useful if it needs to be reflected upon weeks after the presentation.

 It's a lot of work to do this right, but there's a lot at stake.
 Selecting the best CRM software for your business will prevent excessive customization and challenged user adoption.
 It will also ensure you maximize your technology investment.